CoordSpace/IRC-Topic-to-Twitter-Daemon/README.md

 Usage
 ====

 First create the configuration file using the handy wizard:

-        `python src/makeconfig.py`
+`python2.7 src/makeconfig.py` - This will guide you through the whole process.
+Be sure to have your dev.twitter app info ready.

 Then launch the bot:

 `python2.7 /path/to/main.py /path/to/topic2twitter.conf &`

-    A sample systemd unit file and wrapper bash script are available in /src though you will need to change the ExecStart and bash paths.
+A sample systemd unit file and wrapper bash script are available in /src though you will need to change the ExecStart and bash paths to match your setup.

 Notes